If you’ve only got one day in Dublin you sure can pack in a lot into your itinerary!

 Less than 30 minutes by train from Dublin City centre is Howth, a gorgeous fishing village with possibly the best fish and chips on the planet, making it a popular place amongst locals.

-Do the Howth coastal walk around the peninsula for absolutely breathtaking views over the Irish Sea and Dublin Bay.
-The walk is an easy 6km loop and takes around 2 hours, although it may take you longer if you are like me and like to hang off the edge of the cliffs for a photo (see below).
+The walk is an easy 6km loop and takes around 2 hours, although it may take you longer if you like to get some photos.
 The cliffs are really spectacular, it was hard to believe I was really in Ireland!
-To reach the coastal walk, just walk along the seafront and you’ll find the path.
-If you’re struggling though, ask any of the friendly locals and they’ll point you in the right direction!

 There are plenty of pubs to relax in after the walk and even a couple of secluded beaches where people were sunbathing.